 Chris’ knowledge in the area of tax-exempt organizations has produced positive results for many organizations and the community.
 Commonly representing charities, foundations, social welfare organizations, and business leagues, he helps these organizations obtain and maintain federal tax-exemption status while navigating a complex regulatory landscape.
 In particular, he aids newer entrants into the tax-exempt ecosystem, including social enterprises and action organizations, and counsels organizations in need of a creative, forward-thinking approach to traversing the unique issues that arise during the life cycle.
 As is the case with his for-profit practice, Chris’ involvement with tax-exempt organizations also involves transactional work, including mergers, acquisitions, and reorganizations, in addition to tax-exempt-specific matters like UBIT minimization, structuring for exemption protection, and nonprofit joint ventures.
 This work requires a significant amount of proficiency and commonly involves the inter-play between general corporate and tax practices.
 Chris has also been published multiple times in national law journals on topics including public support, conversion to private foundation status, charitable solicitation, and political campaign activity.

-Prior to attending law school, Chris was a financial analyst for General Electric in prior to attending law school, Chris was a financial analyst for General Electric in Cleveland.
-Following law school, Chris initially worked in the Firm’s Cincinnati office before returning to Columbus to be closer to family.
+Prior to attending law school, Chris was a financial analyst for General Electric in Cleveland.
+Following law school, he initially worked in the firm’s Cincinnati office before returning to Columbus to be closer to family.

 - The Ohio State University Moritz College of Law (J.D., magna cum laude, 2012)

 - Order of the Coif

 - Ohio State Law Journal, business editor